New Student Orientation

 Parent and Family Orientation is also a chance to connect with other families going through similar transitions and to meet the faculty and staff who will be supporting your student throughout their time at UAF.

 A fee of $25 (plus $10 for each additional guest) will be required for attending Parent and Family Orientation.
-Please check back in mid-June for registration and payment information.
+Register here.

 Fall 2015 Parent and Family Orientation schedule